-- (a) The CEPC shall engage in short-term and long-term planning for the college.
-This should include faculty staffing requirements, equipment needs, facilities needs, new or modified academic programs, and the means by which the college academic program can accommodate itself to enrollment patterns.
-The College Dean shall share with the CEPC the college budgetary and enrollment data necessary to perform this function. - (b) The CEPC, in cooperation with the College Dean, shall annually prepare, review, or revise the college's planning document. - (c) In consultation with the College Faculty, the CEPC shall review proposals with respect to the academic direction of the college, including proposed changes in the college core curriculum. - (d) The CEPC shall review recommendations for the introduction, improvement, modification, or elimination of academic programs, curricula, and courses. - (e) The CEPC shall propose educational policies, college-wide academic standards and requirements, admissions standards, and criteria and standards for honors work within the college, within the framework of University policies.
+- (a) The EPC shall engage in short-term and long-term planning for the College or School.
+This should include faculty staffing requirements, equipment needs, facilities needs, new or modified academic programs, and the means by which the College's or School's academic program can accommodate itself to enrollment patterns.
+The College Dean or School Dean/Director shall share with the EPC the budgetary and enrollment data necessary to perform this function. - (b) The EPC, in cooperation with the College Dean or School Dean/Director, shall annually prepare, review, or revise the College's or School's planning document. - (c) In consultation with the College or School Faculty, the EPC shall review proposals with respect to the academic direction of the College or School, including proposed changes to General Education requirements specific to that College or School. - (d) The EPC shall review recommendations for the introduction, improvement, modification, or elimination of academic programs, curricula, and courses. - (e) The EPC shall propose educational policies, College- or School-wide academic standards and requirements, admissions standards, and criteria and standards for honors work within the College or School, within the framework of University policies.

-2.4.3 Operation of the CEPC.
+2.4.3 Operation of the EPC

-- (a) The CEPC may generate proposals on college-wide academic matters either directly or through subcommittees.
-The College Dean, departments, standing or ad hoc committees, individual faculty members and students may also submit proposals to the CEPC. - (b) The CEPC shall perform its responsibilities in close coordination with the College Dean. - (c) Recommendations of the CEPC shall be submitted to the College Dean and, in the case of the School of Pharmacy, the School Dean and made available to the College Faculty. - (d) All regular meetings of the CEPC shall be open.
-However, the Committee may meet in executive session. - (e) The CEPC may seek the advice of the College Faculty on matters under its consideration.
-With respect to changes in organizational structure of the college, CEPC recommendations shall be brought before the College Faculty for its action. - (f) The College Dean shall inform the CEPC of his or her acceptance, suggestions for modification, or rejection of each CEPC recommendation.
-When the College Dean recommends to the University Provost on a CEPC matter, the recommendation of the College Dean shall be accompanied by that of the CEPC. - (g) The College Dean shall inform the CEPC of the final decision with respect to its recommendations.
-Appeals of administrative actions shall be directed through the College Dean to the appropriate administrative level.
-The University Provost shall, after undertaking the requested review, make a final determination, providing detailed reasons in writing to the College Dean for transmission to the CEPC or, in the case of a recommendation for college structural reorganization, to the College Faculty. - (h) Copies of the minutes of all meetings of the CEPC shall be made available to the college faculty.
+- (a) The EPC may generate proposals on College- or School-wide academic matters either directly or through subcommittees.
+The College Dean or School Dean/Director, departments, standing or ad hoc committees, individual faculty members and students may also submit proposals to the EPC. - (b) The EPC shall perform its responsibilities in close coordination with the College Dean or School Dean/Director. - (c) Recommendations of the EPC shall be submitted to the College Dean or School Dean/Director and made available to the College or School Faculty. - (d) All regular meetings of the EPC shall be open.
+However, the Committee may meet in executive session. - (e) The EPC may seek the advice of the College or School Faculty on matters under its consideration.
+With respect to changes in organizational structure of the School or College, EPC recommendations shall be brought before the College or School Faculty for its action. - (f) The College Dean or School Dean/Director shall inform the EPC of their acceptance, suggestions for modification, or rejection of each EPC recommendation.
+When the Dean/Director recommends to the University Provost on an EPC matter, the recommendation of the Dean/Director shall be accompanied by that of the EPC. - (g) The College Dean or School Dean/Director shall inform the EPC of the final decision with respect to its recommendations.
+Appeals of administrative actions shall be directed through the College Dean or School Dean/Director to the University Provost.
+The University Provost shall, after undertaking the requested review, make a final determination, providing detailed reasons in writing to the College Dean or School Dean/Director for transmission to the EPC or, in the case of a recommendation for College or School structural reorganization, to the College or School Faculty. - (h) Copies of the minutes of all meetings of the EPC shall be made available to the College or School faculty.